feihong/music-tools/README.md

 # Music Tools

-A collection of Python scripts to do stuff with your music collection.
+A collection of (mostly Python) scripts to do stuff with your music collection.

 # Installation

-    pipenv install
+    pip install --user --requirement requirements.txt

 # Commands

-Enter virtualenv

-    pipenv shell

-List commands

-    pipenv run inv -l

 Export all tracks to tracks.json